Gilbert O'Sullivan: Later career

-In 1980, after a five-year hiatus, he returned to his old record label, CBS.

-The first single, "What's in a Kiss?", reached No. 19 in the UK in 1980 and No. 21 in Japan.
+In 1980, after a five-year hiatus, O'Sullivan returned to his old record label, CBS.
+The first single, "What's in a Kiss?", reached No. 19 in the UK, in 1980, and No. 21 in Japan.
 It was his first UK top 20 hit in five years.
-Following the release of his subsequent 1980 and 1982 albums, Off Centre and Life & Rhymes, and due in part to the then-ongoing MAM court case, O'Sullivan released no new material between 1983 and 1986.
-Apart from the single "So What?" in 1990 and a compilation album in 1991, Nothing But the Best, O'Sullivan was absent from the charts until another compilation album, The Berry Vest of Gilbert O'Sullivan, returned him to the UK top 20 in 2004.
+Following the release of his subsequent 1980, and 1982 albums, Off Centre and Life & Rhymes, and due in part to the then-ongoing MAM court case, O'Sullivan released no new material between 1983 and 1986.
+Apart from the single "So What?" in 1990 and a compilation album, Nothing But the Best, in 1991, O'Sullivan was absent from the charts until another compilation album, The Berry Vest of Gilbert O'Sullivan, returned him to the UK top 20 in 2004.

-O'Sullivan is also noted for his role in bringing about the practice of clearing samples in hip hop music as a result of the 1991 court case Grand Upright Music, Ltd. v.
+O'Sullivan is also noted for his role in bringing about the practice of clearing samples in hip hop music, as a result of the 1991 court case Grand Upright Music, Ltd. v.
 Warner Bros.
 Records, Inc., in which he sued rapper Biz Markie over the rights to use a sample of his song "Alone Again (Naturally)".
 He won 100% of the royalties and made sampling an expensive undertaking.

 O'Sullivan has continued to record and perform into the 21st century.
 He enjoys particular acclaim in Japan.
 His album A Scruff at Heart was released in 2007, featuring "Just So You Know".
 On 14 July 2008, O'Sullivan released "Never Say Di".
-He appeared at the 2008 Glastonbury Festival, and played London's Royal Albert Hall on 26 October 2009.
-On 26 August 2010, O'Sullivan announced that he had joined Hypertension, a record company whose artists have included Leo Sayer, Chris DeBurgh, Fleetwood Mac and Gerry Rafferty.
+He appeared at the 2008 Glastonbury Festival, to which he performed his well known hits "Alone Again (Naturally)", "Clair", "Ooh Wakka Doo Wakka Day", "Nothing Rhymed", and "Get Down", but his latter two performances overran.
+O'Sullivan, feeling embarrassed, wrote a "long apologetic" letter to Michael Eavis, yet received no response; O'Sullivan was never asked to return to the Glastonbury stage, which led to a brief period of sourness between him and his agent.
+O'Sullivan played London's Royal Albert Hall on 26 October 2009.
+On 26 August 2010, O'Sullivan joined Hypertension, a record company whose artists have included Leo Sayer, Chris de Burgh, Fleetwood Mac, and Gerry Rafferty.